Shelling of links and star clusters in edgewise subdivision of a simplex: Abstract

 \section{Abstract}

+We show that the combinatorial types of the links of the vertices in the edgewise triangulation $T_{k,q}$ of a $(k-1)$-simplex are encoded by the partitions of $k$.
+Each of these complexes is isomorphic to a subcomplex of the barycentric subdivision of the boundary of a $(k-1)$-simplex, and the containment relations among them are described by a new poset on the set of partitions of $k$.
+We compute the $h$-vectors of these complexes and determine the number of vertices of $T_{k,q}$ whose links are the same (correspond to the same partition).

-{We investigate some combinatorial properties of the links and the star clusters of the faces in a concrete triangulation $T_{k,q}$ (the edgewise subdivision) of a $(k-1)$-simplex.
-We show that the link of a vertex in $T_{k,q}$ is the reduced order complex of the product of chains and determine the number of combinatorially different links of all vertices of $T_{k,q}$.
-The combinatorial type of the link of an $(s-1)$-dimensional face of $T_{k,q}$ corresponds to a partition $\bm{(\lambda_1,\lambda_2,\ldots,\lambda_s)}$ of $k$ into $s$ parts and further partitions of each $\bm{\lambda_i}$.
-We introduce a new permutation statistic (the faithful initial part) and use it to describe the facets of the star cluster of a facet of $T_{k,q}$.
-By observing a concrete shelling of a star cluster we show that the $i$-th entry of its $h$-vector counts the number of permutations of $[k]$ with exactly $i$ descents, taking into account the faithful initial part as the multiplicity.
-Finally, we describe a concrete shelling order for $T_{k,q}$, obtain a combinatorial interpretation and find a concrete formula for its $h$-vector.}
+The combinatorial type of the link of an $(s-1)$-dimensional face of $T_{k,q}$ corresponds to a partition $(\lambda_1,\lambda_2,\ldots,\lambda_s)$ of $k$ into $s$ parts, together with additional partitions of each $\lambda_i$.
+We also enumerate the combinatorial types of all $m$-dimensional complexes that arise as the links in edgewise triangulations.

+A new permutation statistic, \textit{the faithful initial part}, is introduced and used to describe the star cluster of a facet of $T_{k,q}$.
+By examining a specific shelling of this star cluster, we prove that the $i$-th entry of its $h$-vector counts the number of permutations of $[k]$ with exactly $i$ descents, taking into account the faithful initial part as the multiplicity.
+Finally, we describe a concrete shelling order for $T_{k,q}$, give a combinatorial interpretation of its $h$-vector, and derive an explicit formula for it.